JanuszL/CV-CUDA/docs/sphinx/getting_started.rst

 Getting Started
 ===============

-This section guides you step-by-step towards building different types of Computer Vision and Deep Learning pipelines accelerated on the GPU using the CVCUDA APIs.
+This section guides you step-by-step towards building different types of Computer Vision and Deep Learning pipelines accelerated on the GPU using the CV-CUDA APIs.
 Before getting started, please review the :ref:`prerequisites`.
-Once reviewed, head over to the :ref:`samples`' section which showcases various CVCUDA samples.
+Once reviewed, head over to the :ref:`samples`' section which showcases various CV-CUDA samples.

 .. toctree::